My personal “backstory”….

 My personal “inciting incident”…

-After coming across an on-line ad offering assistance to independent authors to self-publish their books, I contacted FriesenPress, headquartered in Altona, Manitoba, to make enquiries.
+After coming across an on-line ad offering assistance to independent authors to self-publish their books, I made enquiries with FriesenPress, headquartered in Altona, Manitoba.

 I learned that FriesenPress is an award-winning North American book printer which has been in the book business since 1923, and over the decades has developed close relationships with many of North America’s traditional publishers.
 Their experience in meeting the exacting needs of the world’s most successful publishing houses carries through to their work with independent authors and publishers.
 So, I signed a contract to publish “The Amulet”.